August 1, 2019

 Create the Browser Screen

-Inside screens folder, create a new file called Browser.js This will hold the component Browser which is going to be responsible for navigating to the correct WebView, dynamically.
+Inside the screens folder, create a new file called Browser.js This will hold the component Browser which is going to be responsible for navigating to the correct WebView, dynamically.

 First, you have to hook this new screen in the AppNavigator.js file.
 To make use of navigation props, you have to specify each screen.
 Modify the HomeStack navigator as below.